glpsch/se_project_aroundtheus/README.md

+Hi Gennadiy!
+In the code I've submitted I'm using functions and don't have classes anywhere (except for class selectors in html).
+Are there any other signs of OOP that I'm missing?
+If so, please give me an example, and I'll fix it.
+The most recent code is in the main branch of the project.

 # Around The U.S. — Interactive Photo Gallery

 This is a front-end study project that implements an interactive photo gallery where users can explore and manage cards representing different travel destinations around the U.S.